nextflow-io/nextflow/docs/fusion.rst

 AWS Batch execution with S3 bucket as work directory
 ----------------------------------------------------

-Fusion file system allows the use of a S3 bucket as pipeline work directory with the AWS Batch executor.
+Fusion file system allows the use of an S3 bucket as a pipeline work directory with the AWS Batch executor.
 The use of Fusion makes obsolete the need to create and configure a custom AMI that includes the `aws` command line tool, when setting up the AWS Batch compute environment.